Skip to content Skip to Chat

 What Does a Sales Representative Do?

-• Selling products or services to customers, and representing the brand.
-This can include asking questions to pinpoint the best offerings, giving demos or presentations, and maintaining customer relationships.
+• Selling products or services to customers and representing the brand.
+This often involves asking questions to identify customer needs, giving demos or presentations, and maintaining long-term relationships with clients.

-• Reaching out to potential leads through a variety of channels, such as email, phone, text, and social media.
+• Generate leads and new sales by reaching out through various channels such as email, phone, text, and social media.

-• Negotiating with leads and using persuasion techniques to overcome objections and landing deals that are beneficial to the company, while also providing customers with optimal value.
+• Negotiating and using persuasion techniques to overcome objections and close deals that benefit both the company and the customer.

 • Submitting and processing orders to ensure customers receive the products or services they request on time.